In honor of today's character, we're going to assemble this review entirely from words copied from our other pages. How lobstromonous!

-Okay, maybe 99.44% - he doesn't wear a bandana like he's social distancing at Walmart, he wears an actual mask that happens to resemble a skull.
-It has a metal "face" and dark goggles covering the eyes, fully concealing his identity.
-Guess they didn't want it revealed too soon that the character is being played by Daniel Day Lewis.
+Okay, maybe 99.44% - they don't wear a bandana like they're social distancing at Walmart, they wear an actual mask that happens to resemble a skull.
+It has a metal "face" and dark goggles covering the eyes, fully concealing their identity.
+Guess Marvel didn't want it revealed too soon that the character is being played by Daniel Day Lewis.

 Tasky's armor is exactly what we asked for: a suit of tactical battle armor that just so happens to be blue and orange.
 If the

 colors were darker, it would look right at home in a CW show.
 Well, honestly the colors do seem to be darker, in the trailers we've seen so far - the action figure brightens things up a bit, and it looks better for it.
 The costume is basically a few armored plates worn over a cloth suit (rather than a complete set of armor, like Tony Stark would wear).
 It's almost like the designers were trying to split the difference between Captain America and Iron Man.
-Because he recognizes the importance of branding, the orange lines on his kneepads and forearm armor form capital T shapes.
-He wears a hood with a large white panel and an orange hem, but the shade there is lighter than the gray scarf-dealie that drapes around his neck.
+Because they recognize the importance of branding, the orange lines on their kneepads and forearm armor form capital T shapes.
+They wear a hood with a large white panel and an orange hem, but the shade there is lighter than the gray scarf-dealie that drapes around their neck.

 Taskmaster doesn't include a piece of this series'

-Crimson Dynamo Build-A-Figure, because that portion of the figure's budget went to loading him down with all the things he needs to be a one-man Avengers team: in addition to the usual options like fists and open hands, he's also got clawing hands (Black Panther), a shield (Captain America), a bow and an arrow (Hawkeye), and a sword (...Ronin?
-There's no way he'd know Gamora, right?).
-He's also got a jetpack that lets him fly (Iron Man), but that's not a separate piece.
-Wonder if he'll also have some kind of electrical attack, too?
-The shield is a unique sculpt, with his T logo raised above the surface; it's got the usual hinged clip on the back, but why?
-He doesn't need a peg to plug it into his back when there's no hole there.
+Crimson Dynamo Build-A-Figure, because that portion of the figure's budget went to loading them down with all the things they need to be a one-man Avengers team: in addition to the usual options like fists and open hands, they've also got clawing hands (Black Panther), a shield (Captain America), a bow and an arrow (Hawkeye), and a sword (...Ronin?
+There's no way they'd know Gamora, right?).
+They've also got a jetpack that lets them fly (Iron Man), but that's not a separate piece.
+Wonder if they'll also have some kind of electrical attack, too?
+The shield is a unique sculpt, with their T logo raised above the surface; it's got the usual hinged clip on the back, but why?
+They dosn't need a peg to plug it into their back when there's no hole there.